Most people live life like a plastic bag in the wind, blown around by emotions, opinions, and the latest disaster on the news.

 - Stay Present, mentally.

-- Forgive and Forget past situations that keep you ungrounded in reality.
+- Forgive and forget past situations that keep you ungrounded in reality.

 - Learn the Art of Letting Go.

-The Benefits of Being Grounded
+The Benefits

 While the benefits of earthing during sleep are gaining traction, the best methods depend on your comfort and living situation.